chenxiaohui/chenxiaohui.github.io/source/_posts/2015-02-01-random-shuffle.markdown

   	for i in 0..n
   		exchange a[i] and a[random(0..n)]

   We assume a method can generate a sequence(a[0]..[n]) randomly, which means each sequence appears with the probability 1/n!.
-Take certain sequence a[0']...a[n'] for example: a[0'] appears with the probability 1/n, so a[1] should appear with the probability 1/(n-1), etc. The algorithm above actually find a[1] in the whole candidates, make the probability 1/n actually.
+Take certain sequence a[0']...a[n'] as an example: a[0'] appears with the probability 1/n, so a[1`] should appear with the probability 1/(n-1), etc. The algorithm above find a[1`] in the whole candidates, makes the probability 1/n actually.
 The right algorithm is like this:

   	for i in 0..n
   		exchange a[i] and a[random(i..n)]

   With a little change in the code:

   	class MyRand
 	{
 	public:
 	    int operator()(int index)